Sunday, January 27, 2019

 Celebrating the Feast of Sto.
 Niño 2019

-I'm always fascinated with the Philippine culture most especially on how Filipinos would celebrate festivals; showcasing the best in arts with a modern twist.
+I'm always fascinated with Philippine culture, especially how Filipinos celebrate festivals, showcasing the best in arts with a modern twist.

 This month of January is a month-long celebration of one of the grandest festivals in the country - - the Feast of Sto.
 Niño.
-This is perhaps one of the oldest religious festivals in honor of the Holy Child Jesus which was brought in the archipelago in the 16th century.
-Five centuries have past and we are still celebrating the presence of the Holy Child Jesus.
-It is everywhere; in churches, chapels, our home altars, and in our hearts.
+This is perhaps one of the oldest religious festivals in honor of the Holy Child Jesus, which was brought into the archipelago in the 16th century.
+Five centuries have passed, and we are still celebrating the presence of the Holy Child Jesus.
+It is everywhere; in churches, chapels, our home altars, and our hearts.

 What makes it significant in our lives is the innocent appeal of the image of Sto.
 Niño.
-As Christian, we are called to emulate his character and to strengthen our faith in his name.
+As Christians, we are called to emulate his character and strengthen our faith in his name.

-I may have not witnessed the grandest festival in honor of Sto.
-Niño like Sinulog, Dinagyang, and Ati-atihan, but I have been celebrating a long procession of the different images of Sto.
-Niño in Tondo, Manila, and Caloocan City for 4 years and My previous years' celebration below:
+I may not have witnessed the grandest festival in honor of Sto.
+Niño like Sinulog, Dinagyang, and Ati-than, but I have been celebrating a long procession of the different images of Sto.
+Niño in Tondo, Manila, and Caloocan City for 4 years, and My previous years' celebrations are below:

-Here, people are dancing with the loud beat of the drums while carrying a Sto.
+Here, people are dancing to the loud beat of the drums while carrying a Sto.
 Niño image.
-The young and the old, the rich and the poor are together in this celebration.
+The young and the old, the rich and the poor, are together in this celebration.

 © 2019 Del Cusay